Math 195/196 – Mathematics for Elementary Education I/II

 • Use appropriate units for area

-• Understand a method of developing the formula for the area of a parallelogram
+• Understand several methods of developing the formula for the area of a parallelogram

 • Understand several ways to develop the formula for the area of a trapezoid